SmarterApp/TDS_TestDeliverySystemDataAccess/README.md

-# Welcome to the TDSDLLDev Application
+# Welcome to the TDSDLLDev Modules

 The TDSDLLDev is group of shared modules which can be used by other projects to access and manipulate databases.
 TDSDLLDev contains business level logic of database reads and updates most commonly perfomed by stored procedures.